Heuristics in decision-making is

 The top 10 dominant heuristics for your brand are free.

-Get them before our finance department shuts down this offer!
+Get them before our finance department shuts down this behavior economics offer.

-Newristics is even discovering new heuristics about human decision-making.
+Newristics is even discovering new mental shortcuts driving human

 In less than 5 years, Newristics has discovered more new heuristics than any recognized authority in the world.